% Response.CacheControl = "no-cache" %>

 the country that piece comes from, which can be considered a general guide to appearance.
-High demand for this wood, mostly from China, has caused the price on the wholesale level to more than double in the last 12 months and has also lead to restrictions: Restricted as of June 2013, CANNOT BE SHIPPED OUTSIDE THE USA.
+High demand for this wood from China has caused the price on the wholesale level to more than double in the last 12 months and has also lead to restrictions: Restricted as of June 2013, CANNOT BE SHIPPED OUTSIDE THE USA.

 M= this piece comes from Mexico